-0.5 points if a Private Enterprise Agreement will reduce property taxes.
+One (1) point if a Private Enterprise Agreement will reduce property taxes.

 - Preliminary Private Enterprise Agreement - A legal opinion confirming that the relevant authority is allowed to engage in the agreement and the agreement will result in reduced property taxes.